pfaffman/discourse-topic-default-tag/README.md

 # TopicDefaultTag

-TopicDefaultTag is a plugin for ...
+TopicDefaultTag is a plugin to have tags (even staff-only tags) automatically added to topics in a category.

 ## Installation